 - User Can Upload: If the workspace uses the Data Upload Service, this setting allows users to upload temporary files that are used to run the workspace.

 - Parameters: Configure any published parameters with the values you want the workspace to run when the webhook is invoked.

 - Click OK.
 The webhook is created and URLs are provided for Authorization Header and Query String Authorization.
 Click the Copy icons to copy either or both URLs.

-Note: You can access the token that was created for these URLs on the API Tokens tab of the Token Management page.
+Note: You can access the token that was created for these URLs, and view the permissions for it, on the API Tokens tab of the Token Management page.

 To download all of the information about this webhook, including token ID, URLs, and header values, click Download.

 WARNING: This is your only opportunity to download complete webhook metadata.
 After navigating away from this page, it is no longer available.